-If you’re looking for a great new cycling route, or looking to give bikepacking a try for the first time; cycling from Canberra to Batemans Bay is a great option.
-Quick and dirty, slow and beery, or full bikepacking mode — here’s the route and 3 different ways to give it a try.
+Cycling from Canberra to Batemans Bay is a great cycling trip however you do it –Quick and dirty, slow and beery, or full bikepacking mode.
+Here’s the route and 3 different ways to give it a try.

 If you’re from Canberra, or know someone that is, chances are you’ll be very familiar with the summer-long pilgrimage from Canberra to Batemans Bay.